KDE/kreenshot-editor/README.md

 TODO
 ----
 - when document is modified, it file status should become "modified"
+    - do this by cleanly use commands (qundostack)
 - // TODO: file format handling!
             see qDebug() << QImageReader::supportedImageFormats();
 - // TODO: exception handling or similar!!!